A true game changer in low whistles.

 The Carbony pennywhistles are our favorites of the fine handmade whistles.
 They follow in the footsteps of the legendary, highly sought-after (and rarely available) Michael Copeland whistles, in tone, response and conical-bore shape.
 Due to their carbon fiber bodies, Carbony whistles are virtually indestructible.
 They come with a lifetime warranty.

 You may wish to get a thumb rest for your low whistle as well.
-This makes it easier to hold and support the whistle.
+This makes it easier to hold and support the whistle, and we highly recommend it.

 The tapered design allows for rapid passage articulation and optimal volume balance in all registers.
 Includes anodized aluminum serialized laser engraved fipple body with ebonite tip.